diffplug/spotless/plugin-gradle/README.md

 ### Requirements

-Spotless requires JRE 8+, and Gradle 2.14+.
+Spotless requires JRE 8+, and Gradle 5.4+.
 Some steps require JRE 11+, `Unsupported major.minor version` means you're using a step that needs a newer JRE.

+If you're stuck on an older version of Gradle, `id 'com.diffplug.gradle.spotless' version '4.5.1'` supports all the way back to Gradle 2.x`.

 <a name="applying-to-java-source"></a>